About Migrating to Cisco Secure Sign-On and Duo Multi-Factor Authentication

 Before you Migrate

 Install DUO Security.
 We recommend installing the Duo Security app on a mobile phone.
-Review Duo Guide to MFA and Device Enrollment if you have questions about installing Duo.
+Review Duo Guide to Two Factor Authentication: Enrollment Guide if you have questions about installing Duo.

 Time Synchronization.
 You are going to use your mobile device to generate a one-time password.
 It is important that your device clock is synchronized with real time as the OTP is time-based.
 Make sure your device clock set automatically or manually set it to the correct time.